Introduction OS Interview Questions And Answers

 Example: Microsoft NT kernel

-6. Explain the different sections of a process.
+6. Explain the different sections of the process.

 There are mainly four sections in a process.
 They are as below: